ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-consold-cluster.md

 The amount of storage reduction from deduplication and compression depends on many factors, including the type of data stored and the number of duplicate blocks.
 Larger disk groups tend to provide a higher deduplication ratio.
 For more information, see [Using deduplication and compression](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan.doc/GUID-3D2D80CC-444E-454E-9B8B-25C3F620EFED.html){: external}.
 {: note}

+#### Enable vSAN compression (vSAN ESA only)
+{: #vc_orderinginstance-vsan-storage-enable-comp-esa}

+vSAN storage depends on the number of servers and your total disk capacity, and the use of deduplication.
+For Sapphire Rapids servers, both vSAN ESA and vSAN OSA are available.
+However, the **Enable vSAN compression** option is available only for vSAN ESA.
+For more information, see [Storage architecture](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-vsan-storage-archi).

 #### vSAN license (BYOL only)
 {: #vc_orderinginstance-vsan-storage-license}